xjtu-enre/ENRE-cpp/docs/relation/Addr_Parameter_Use.md

 relation:
   type: Addr Parameter Use
   items:
-    - from: Function:'templateExample'
+    - from: Function:'manipulate'
-      to: Template:'manipulate'
+      to: Variable:'templateExample::num'
-      loc: file0:7:5
+      loc: file0:8:5
 ```